Capterra: software purchasing trends and insights

 What technology and/or approaches have you seen emerge in the industry due to COVID-19?
 How do these compare to before the outbreak?

 Most purchase decisions made during the crisis were decisions based on patching up, for example implementing software that allows employees to work from home when the lockdown began.
-This has impacted the way companies have based their software purchase decisions. showed that over half of decision-makers have been forced to invest in new software due to the pandemic.
+This has impacted the way companies have based their software purchase decisions.
+A study by Capterra showed that over half of decision-makers have been forced to invest in new software due to the pandemic.

 Therefore, it is not a surprise that the most popular software that companies are using are remote desktop software, live chat software and video conferencing software.
 In addition, many have had to change their business offering to adapt to the crisis.
 For example, companies offering events are now offering virtual events via streaming and real estate companies are offering virtual tours using specialised software instead of in-person ones.